djm4556/ustores_solver/README.md

 the program is required to get to the color prompt.
 However, take careful note of this:

-*Before entering anything else, enter "N" when prompted instead of just pressing enter, so the program will reset that stage instead of advancing to the next one by default.*
+*Before entering anything else, enter "N" when prompted instead of just pressing enter, so the program will reset that stage instead of advancing to the next one by default.
+Also, the program assumes your presses begin with the white button lit (press to light).*

 # Appendix: Colors and Letters Used
 Red = R (primary)